aghavidel/ObsidianVaults/Network-and-Systems/USC-Courses/CS599 (DistSys)/Lecture 12.md

 - Broadcasts and Multicasts are feasible.
 We cannot assume what the set of working servers are at any point, so we would just scream everything at everyone, even if it is none of their business.
 	- This has a downside, broadcasts are not efficient, even today!
 Thus, this always ends up with a quadratic unicast message complexity.
 This is one of the main downsides of PBFT.
 - At most $f$ lying nodes can exist any point.
+- Network can be arbitrarily unreliable, even if nodes are not lying, but Byzantine nodes can slow down the network.
 - Messages can be efficiently signed and parsed.
 	- We need this in Byzantine scenarios, since a lying node can impersonate an honest node.
 We need signatures to make sure that this cannot be done easily.